skylight-hq/skylight.digital/_service_areas/ditap.md

           </div>
           <div class="col-12 col-lg-8">
             <h3>Our top instructors come to you</h3>
-            <p>Our instructors don’t just present the DITAP material -- they live it every day.
+            <p>Our instructors don’t just present the DITAP material—they live it every day.
 We’ve assembled a second-to-none team of educators, coaches, and acquisition professionals who are eager to share their experiences.
 Through our blend of remote and onsite learning, you’ll have the chance to engage with the men and women who helped pioneer the modern landscape of digital acquisitions.</p>
           </div>
           <div class="col-12 col-lg-4">
             <img src="/img/about-skylight.png" alt="">